giacomib/task-tracker/README.md

 # Documentation

 ## Assumptions
+- todo
 ## How to run the app
+- todo
 ## Other notes
-- Even if the user type in a wrong operation, the basic file with the basic file structure will be created.
+- Even if the user type in a wrong operation, the basic file with the basic file structure will be correctly created, the just created file will be empty.

 ## JSON file structure
 ### Base structure